 Archaeologists have found only the foundations of some buildings.
 They have linked the absence of walls and columns to the presence in the same area of calcararia, medieval kilns where marbles and other calcareous parts of the temples were turned into lime mortar.

-In 1928-32 a major effort was undertaken to almost empty the lake; two ships were found in the mud and they were moved to a specially built sort of hangar; unfortunately in May 1944, in the very last days of Operation Shingle, the Allied landing at Anzio which led to the liberation of Rome, the ships were burnt by a fire.
+In the XVth century rumours about the existence of something under the water of the lake led to the first attempts to understand its nature.
+In 1928-1932 a major effort was undertaken to almost empty the lake; two ships were found in the mud and they were moved to a specially built sort of hangar; unfortunately in May 1944, in the very last days of Operation Shingle, the Allied landing at Anzio which led to the liberation of Rome, the ships were burnt by a fire.
 Their bronze decoration can be seen at Museo Nazionale Romano.

 The elaborate decoration was not consistent with the initial hypothesis that the two ships were utilized for a naumachia, the re-enactment of a naval combat.
 In 1950 the name of Emperor Caligula was found on fistulae (lead conduits) of the ships.
 Suetonius and Cassius Dio, two Roman historians, say that Caligula enjoyed banqueting on a ship.
 The discovery of the remains of a Roman villa on the lake shore opposite the temple has led archaeologists to believe that the ships were a sort of annex to the villa.
 One of the ships in particular had cabins and halls, whereas the other one was probably used for ceremonies which were a re-enactment of those which occurred at the Temple of Isis at Philae, an island in the Nile River.

 rather a minor one in the XVIth century.
 Muzio and his two sons Roberto and Lello are buried in S. Marcello and their busts

 In 1639 the Frangipane enlarged their palace to the detriment of the existing parish church and of some houses.
 They decided therefore to develop Nemi southwards by building a new parish church and some small palaces.

 Immediately outside Nemi there is a sanctuary founded in 1645, but which became famous in 1669, when a miracle occurred.
-A Franciscan monk had sculptured a Crucifix on a piece of wood he had brought from Palestine, but he felt unable to give shape to the face of Christ and after praying for help, he fell asleep.
+A Franciscan monk had sculptured a Crucifix on a piece of wood he had brought from the Holy Land, but he felt unable to give shape to the face of Christ and after praying for help, he fell asleep.
 At dawn, when he woke up, he discovered that the Crucifix had a face.